md5crypt/minischema/README.md

 For typescript three types are exported from the module:

-* `TinySchemaObject` - type for object schemas
+* `MiniSchemaObject` - type for object schemas
-* `TinySchemaArray` - type for array, enumeration and union schemas
+* `MiniSchemaArray` - type for array, enumeration and union schemas
-* `TinySchemaType` - type for any schema (basic type string, object or array)
+* `MiniSchemaType` - type for any schema (basic type string, object or array)